Updated: Oct 8, 2020

 Oolong tea was created to alleviate feelings of “dissatisfaction caused by having only green tea” in ordinary households.
 Oolong tea started to gain significant attention as a tea suitable to go with oily foods and as a tea consumed in large quantities.
 To keep up with the fast-paced modern lifestyle, ITO EN, developed a ready-to-drink tea, a canned oolong tea in 1981, followed by a canned green and black tea in 1985.
 Tea is now used in a myriad of ways, which are not limited to just beverages.

 Interesting right?
 Well, enough about the history of tea.
 Allow me to introduce you to the various types of tea and its health benefits.

 6 Types of TEA

-Black Tea is allowed to wither, which precedes a process called oxidation (sometimes incorrectly referred to as fermentation) during which water evaporates out of the leaf and the leaf absorbs more oxygen from the air.
+Black Tea is allowed to wither, preceding a process called oxidation (sometimes incorrectly referred to as fermentation).
+Water evaporates out of the leaf, and the leaf absorbs more oxygen from the air.
 Its health benefits include: